• Home

 Shotokan Karate

 Are you ready for some more martial arts?
-This year we will have some incredible performances done by members of Østerbro Shotokan Karate - and we can’t wait!
+Experience an incredible performance done by members of Østerbro Shotokan Karate, at this year's Japan Culture Day!

 Shotokan Karate, as we know it today, is said to have originated in ancient China, where Zen Buddhist monks sought to improve their physical form by mimicking the movements of animals and nature.
 These Martial Art Forms later on found their way to Japan, and especially in Okinawa a lot of different variations of Karate were practiced and cultivated.
 Gichin Funakoshi, born in Okinawa, was the father of Shotokan Karate which became widely spread across Japan.
 In 1936 he built his own karate dojo in Tokyo with a sign saying Shoto-kan, which is how the name of the style came to be.